Toda Equations and Piecewise Polynomiality for Mixed Double Hurwitz Numbers: Introduction

-Goulden, Jackson and Vakil \cite{GJV} gave an alternative interpretation of the double Hurwitz number $H^{0,l}(\alpha,\beta)$ as counting lattice points in a certain integral polytope.
-As a consequence of this interpretation and Ehrhart's theorem, it was shown in \cite{GJV} that, after a simple rescaling, $H^{0,l}(\alpha,\beta)$ is a piecewise polynomial function of the parts of $\alpha$ and $\beta$, when $\ell(\alpha)$ and $\ell(\beta)$ are held fixed.
-Detailed structural properties of this piecewise polynomial behaviour were postulated in \cite{GJV}, and subsequently shown to hold by Johnson \cite{Johnson} using the combinatorics of the infinite wedge representation of $\mathfrak{gl}(\infty)$.
-Shadrin, Spitz and Zvonkine \cite{SSZ} have recently generalized double Hurwitz numbers to the setting of the completed cycle theory introduced by Okounkov and Pandharipande \cite{OP}.
-It is shown in \cite{SSZ} that piecewise polynomiality of double Hurwitz numbers with completed cycle insertions follows from a suitable modification of Johnson's arguments.
+Goulden, Jackson and Vakil~\cite{GJV} gave an alternative interpretation of the double Hurwitz number $H^{0,l}(\alpha,\beta)$ as counting lattice points in a certain integral polytope.
+As a~consequence of this interpretation and Ehrhart's theorem, it was shown in~\cite{GJV} that, after a simple rescaling, $H^{0,l}(\alpha,\beta)$ is a piecewise polynomial function of the parts of $\alpha$ and $\beta$, when $\ell(\alpha)$ and $\ell(\beta)$ are held f\/ixed.
+Detailed structural properties of this piecewise polynomial behaviour were postulated in~\cite{GJV}, and subsequently shown to hold by Johnson~\cite{Johnson} using the combinatorics of the inf\/inite wedge representation of $\mathfrak{gl}(\infty)$.
+Shadrin, Spitz and Zvonkine~\cite{SSZ} have recently generalized double Hurwitz numbers to the setting of the completed cycle theory introduced by Okounkov and Pandharipande~\cite{OP}.
+It is shown in~\cite{SSZ} that piecewise polynomiality of double Hurwitz numbers with completed cycle insertions follows from a suitable modif\/ication of Johnson's arguments.

-The \emph{monotone double Hurwitz numbers} $H^{k,0}(\alpha,\beta)$ were introduced by the present authors in \cite{GGN1}, where it was shown that they are the combinatorial objects underlying the asymptotic expansion of the Harish-Chandra-Itzykson-Zuber integral, an important special function in random matrix theory.
-Structural properties of the monotone single Hurwitz numbers $H^{k,0}(\alpha)=H^{k,0}(\alpha,1^d)$ were studied in detail in \cite{GGN2,GGN3}, where it was shown that they enjoy a high degree of structural similarity with the classical single Hurwitz numbers $H^{0,l}(\alpha)=H^{0,l}(\alpha,1^d)$.
+The \emph{monotone double Hurwitz numbers} $H^{k,0}(\alpha,\beta)$ were introduced by the present authors in \cite{GGN1}, where it was shown that they are the combinatorial objects underlying the asymptotic expansion of the Harish--Chandra--Itzykson--Zuber integral, an important special function in random matrix theory.
+The paper~\cite{GGN1} was an outgrowth of the works~\cite{MN, Novak:IMRN}, which developed new connections between unitary matrix integrals, combinatorics, and integrable systems.
+Structural properties of the monotone single Hurwitz numbers $H^{k,0}(\alpha)=H^{k,0}(\alpha,1^d)$ were studied in detail in~\cite{GGN2,GGN3}, where it was shown that they enjoy a high degree of structural similarity with the classical single Hurwitz numbers $H^{0,l}(\alpha)=H^{0,l}(\alpha,1^d)$.

-In this article, we extend the theorems of Okounkov and Goulden-Jackson-Vakil to the more general setting of the \emph{mixed double Hurwitz numbers} $H^{k,l}(\alpha,\beta)$, which interpolate between the classical double Hurwitz numbers ($k=0$) and the monotone double Hurwitz numbers ($l=0$).
+In this article, we extend the theorems of Okounkov and Goulden--Jackson--Vakil to the more general setting of the \emph{mixed double Hurwitz numbers} $H^{k,l}(\alpha,\beta)$, which interpolate between the classical double Hurwitz numbers ($k=0$) and the monotone double Hurwitz numbers~($l=0$).